Melros/basejump/README.md

 /* Basic comment */
 ```

-## Design in the browser tips
+## "Designing in the Browser" - Tips

 If you yet not knowing where your project takes you visually just start on a page module base, take the homepage for example.
-Before laying out every piece in a module which you yet not certain about if it's reused again put everything for the homepage inside a _mod_home.scss module.
-If for example a slider on the hompage is going to be used again later then on another page then create a new module _mod_slider.scss.
+Before laying out every piece in a module which you yet not certain about if it's reused again put everything for the homepage inside a \_mod_home.scss module.
+If for example a slider on the hompage is going to be used again later then on another page then create a new module \_mod_slider.scss.
 This keeps everything a bit more compact in the beginning.

 ## MIT license